Modules

 @author: Vincent MAHE

 Analyse systems of coupled nonlinear equations using the Method of Multiple Scales (MMS).
-This sub-module defines the multiple scales system from the dynamical one, and the application of the MMS.
+This sub-module defines the multiple scales system from the dynamical one, and allows to apply the MMS.

 oscilate.MMS.mms.Chain_rule_d2fdt2(f, tS, eps)[source]